-When you press the control surface/push button/rocker switch, you may hear an alert indicating the hearing aid has changed to the next program.
+When you press the switch, you may hear an alert indicating the hearing aid has changed to the next program.
+To advance through programs, press the top part of the switch.
+To reverse cycle through programs, press the bottom part of the switch.
 Ask your hearing professional about your specific hearing programs.